Epistimio/orion/docs/src/user/parallel.rst

   :align: center
   :figclass: align-center

-If we spawn more worker for the experiment, their workflow is unchanged because the workers are synchronized during the creation of a new trial based on what other trials were already completed.
+More workers can be invoked by simply running the ``$ orion hunt -n exp ...`` command multiple times.
+Each call spawns a new worker for the given experiment.
+The workers' workflow is unchanged because the workers are synchronized during the creation of a new trial based on what other trials were already completed by other workers.

 .. figure:: /_resources/synchronization.png
   :alt: Multiple workers are synchronized while creating a new trial.